Anisotropic emission of direct photons from Au+Au collisions at $\sqrt {s_{\rm NN}}=200~{\rm GeV}$ with EPOS3 and IP-Glasma: Approach

+where $\phi$ is the azimuthal angle of photon's momentum with respect to the reaction plane.
+In lab, experimentalists have to work hard to reconstruct the reaction plane according to particles detected.
+While in model calculation, it is clearly defined to be the plane containing the impact parameter and beam axis.
+The $n$th flow of thermal photons is quantified by the harmonic coefficient $v_{n}$

-where $ N^{\rm th} $ and $N^{\rm pr} $ stands for the number of thermal photons and prompt in each given $p_t$ bin, respectively.
-The prompt photons are assumed to carry zero flow. $v_n^{\rm th}$ is the $n$th flow of thermal photons, shown as dashed lines in Fig.~\ref{v2v3}, are calculated as
+It is believed that the flow of prompt photons, $v_n^{\rm pr}=0$.
+Therefore the flow of direct photons is calculated as where $ N^{\rm th} $ and $N^{\rm pr} $ stands for the number of thermal photons and prompt in each given $p_t$ bin, respectively.